 U-232 AND BIOBOTS

-This collaboration with designer and researcher Patricia Wu Wu seeks to utilise the practice of fashion-design as a counter-geographic reaction towards the nuclear anxieties in the epoch of the Anthropocene.
-The project employs bio-computational techniques to simulate high-resolution material decay, which is subsequently crystallised into body wear using digital fabrication.
+This collaboration with architectural designer and researcher Asad Khan seeks to use fashion design to speculate about the future of the body in response to the nuclear anxiety during the Cold War.
+The project employs bio-computational techniques to simulate high-resolution material decay, which can be subsequently crystallised into 3D printable wearables.
 The collection aims to override paradoxes of fashion from a tradition of consumption and representation into a documenting device that proliferates the feelings of anxiety and despair in the nuclear age of remainderless destruction.

 The computation involves different cell-types growing volumetrically in a symmetrical voxel field, later decayed via a procedural boolean operation.
 The density structure of volumetric cellular colonies is degenerated in the process leaving a trail of high-resolution heterogenous distribution of material densities.
 The simulation results are somewhat similar to cellular degradation via radioactive exposure, forming cancerous and malignant cellular tissues.